tushartuteja/atlabshiring/fullstack-assignment.md

    - Complete source code (frontend and backend)
    - Comprehensive README.md with:
      - Setup instructions
-     - API documentation
      - Architecture decisions
-     - AI tools used (if any)
    - Docker Compose file (if not deployed)
    - Environment variables template
-   - Database schema diagram

 4. Send an email to [tushar@atlabs.ai](mailto:tushar@atlabs.ai) with:
    - GitHub repository link